ParallelMaths/parallel/pages/7-24-easter-challenges.md

 ---

-The increase in Gill's weight is 45 kg, which is 9 times her weight in 1988.
+The increase in Gill's weight is 45 kg, which is 9 times her birth weight.

 So the percentage increase in weight is 900%.
 :::